Yio Chu Kang Secondary School

 Guide Dogs Singapore Ltd is a social service agency and charity.
 It focuses on enhancing the quality of life and independence for the visually impaired (VI) community in Singapore through the provision of various rehabilitation programme.

-The Muscular Dystrophy Association (Singapore), MDAS, is a non-profit social service agency formed by a group of caring and concerned individuals to support persons with Muscular Dystrophy and their families facing the life-threatening effects of an incurable and debilitating condition.
-As a specialised group, MDAS understands the challenges they faced, hence our programmes and services are aimed at enhancing the quality of life of our members and their families.
+Muscular Dystrophy Association (Singapore), MDAS, is a non-profit social service agency formed by a group of caring and concerned individuals to support persons with Muscular Dystrophy and their families facing the life-threatening effects of an incurable and debilitating condition.

 SPD

-SPD is a charity in Singapore that enables and empowers persons with disabilities through its programmes.
+SPD is a charity in Singapore that helps people with disabilities of all ages to maximise their potential and integrate them into mainstream society through over 20 programmes.

-As part of SPD’s Sheltered Workshop, we host a group of artisans with disabilities in the SPD Artisan Collab, a platform that allows them to hone specialised artistry in book-making, book restoration, and leather-crafting.
+As part of SPD's Sheltered Workshop programme, SPD Artisan Collab hosts a group of artisans with disabilities to provide them with employment and vocational training opportunities.
+Through this platform, artisans get to hone specialised artistry in book-making, book restoration, and leather-crafting.
 Each artisan brings his/her unique skillset to the team, binding books and creating personalisable leather gifts with a cause.

 Singapore Anglican Community Services